Bishkek, quiet capital of Kyrgyzstan

 Here I am in Bishkek, the capital of Kyrgyzstan, another region which was part of the ex-USSR.
 Bishkek is only 4 hours away from Almaty by van, therefore both cities are quite similar, but still with a few differences (same same… but different!).
 First off physically.
 In Kyrgyzstan, they look a lot more like Asian people (slanting eyes…).
 There are still some locals looking like Russian people, but a lot less than in Kazakhstan.

 In Bishkek, they ask a lot less to get pictures with me, however I still have “Hello!” in the street quite often, and like the previous countries I visited, they keep staring at me.
-There are many stray dogs, something uncommon in Central Asia.
-Admittedly there are some bars in Bishkek, but nothing compared to all the bars and café’s terraces I saw in Almaty.
+There are many stray dogs, something quite uncommon in Central Asia but more frequent in South Asia (India, Sri Lanka, Nepal, Bangladesh, but also Myanmar).
+Admittedly there are some bars in Bishkek, but nothing compared to all the bars and cafés I saw in Almaty.
 By the way, it seems that the locals have dinner early.
 From 6pm, you’ll see full restaurants and the locals enjoying their meals.
 And many restaurants close at 9pm.
 One evening, I was hungry and just went for dinner at a restaurant at 8pm.
 On the menu, almost all the dishes were not available anymore…

 Apart from that, many similarities with the other countries from Central Asia.
 They love to eat plov (rice, meat, vegetables), like in Uzbekistan.
 People don’t really speak English, like anywhere in this area of the world.
 Some of their cars have the steering wheel on the right-hand side, others on the left-hand side, like Kazakhstan.
 Many internet cafés where you’ll see teenagers playing online, just like what I saw in Almaty.
 And there’s also several parks and green spaces in the city.

-Bishkek, damn this is a quiet capital and let’s face it, there are no tourist attactions.
+I kept asking myself “Is Bishkek really the Kyrgyzstan capital!?”
+Because it’s so quiet and let’s face it, there are no tourist attactions.
 However, people told me that I had to check the Osh bazaar.
 But to be extremely careful if I go “Oh ok… Why that…?”
 “There are many pickpockets, scams, but mostly corrupted cops or even fake cops, asking for your passport.
 If you hand them this precious document, they’re gonna ask for money to give it back to you.
 If they ask for your papers, give them a copy and don’t back down.
 Ask to see their police badge and if needed, ask them to go to the police station together.
 They shouldn’t bother you after that.”
+The fake cops, another common scam…

 A local girl even recommended me not to go “because you’ll get in trouble for sure“.
 Since four or five people told me to be careful, I kept an eye open.
-Nothing wrong happened, but this is something you should know, just in case… And for your information, this bazaar is nothing special compared to other ones I’ve seen before, this is “just” a bazaar… Anyway, since there’s not much to do in Bishkek, I decided to spend a day in the Ala Archa National Park, with a couple from Portugal I met at the hostel.
+Nothing wrong happened, but this is something you should know, just in case… And for your information, this bazaar is nothing special compared to other ones I’ve seen before, this is “just” a bazaar… Anyway, I signed up to a travel insurance before hitting the road.
+Think about it!
+Since there’s not much to do in Bishkek, I decided to spend a day in the Ala Archa National Park, with a couple from Portugal I met at the hostel.

 Ala Archa National Park